Dorset Street, Dublin: St. Joseph's Place Housing Scheme

 St Joseph's Place housing scheme has been in planning for many years, which date back as far as 1896.
 The scheme contained 80 units, with a high density of 30 dwellings per acre.
 The area named "White's Lane" required major improvements, as the houses were simply inhabitable by means of spatial planning, cleanliness, conveniences, sanitization and many more basic human needs that were desperately needed.
-Hence under the Housing of the Working Class act, 1890, the improvement scheme for this area was published in October, but by June there was till only partial approval for the loan in order to commence construction.
+Hence under the Housing of the Working Class Act, 1890, the improvement scheme for this area was published in October, but by June there was still only partial approval for the loan in order to commence construction.
 This was due to the displacement of tenants during this time who were sent to areas such as Lurgan Street, Linenhall Street, and Church Street but would not stay in these areas during the construction period for various reasons such as costs and poor sanitation in the houses, and the following year, tenants then began to request compensation for their displacement.

-The scheme was then outlined by the City surveyor, Mr. Harty, who proposed that the land was completely cleared and constructed an entirely new scheme.This plan consisted of the construction of 80 cottages.
-Each of them to be one storey high, and a site to construct a boys national school.
+The scheme was then outlined by the City surveyor, Mr Harty, who proposed that the land be completely cleared and constructed an entirely new scheme.
+This plan consisted of the construction of 80 cottages.
+Each of them is to be one storey high, and a site to construct a boys' national school.
 This scheme came to life in July 1896 and has not greatly changed since.
-St. Joseph's Place still consists of these classic one storey cottages.
+St. Joseph's Place still consists of these classic one-storey cottages.